Environmental

 Investments

 • Gradual decarbonisation of the direct investment portfolio to reach carbon neutrality by 2050.
 This commitment is consistent with the Paris Agreement’s goal to limit global warming to 1.5°C above pre-industrial levels.
-According to the 2024 intermediate target, Generali will decrease the carbon emissions intensity of the corporate portfolio by 25% in 5 years (corporate bonds, listed equity) and will gradually align the real estate portfolio to a 1.5°C pathway.
-The reference period for the calculation of these targets will cover year end 2019 to year end 2024.
+According to the 2029 intermediate targets, Generali will decrease the Carbon Footprint in terms of carbon intensity (EVIC) of the corporate portfolio by 60% and achieve a 60% reduction of the carbon intensity per sqm in Real Estate.
+In 2024, Generali already had 51% reduction of Carbon Footprint in Listed Corporate, and a 45% reduction of the Carbon intensity of Real Estate.

-• Exclusion of new investments in, and progressive divestment from, coal-related businesses exceeding coal materiality thresholds, as defined in the Technical Note of Generali’s Climate Strategy 2021 update.
+• Exclusion of new investments in, and progressive divestment from, coal-related businesses exceeding coal materiality thresholds, as defined in the Technical Note of Generali Group Strategy on Climate Change.
 The ultimate aim is to fully phase out issuers which operate in the thermal coal sector by 2030 in OECD countries and by 2040 in the rest of the world.

-• Exclusion of investments in issuers producing unconventional fossil fuels from tar sands.
+• Exclusion of investments in issuers producing unconventional fossil fuels.

 Underwriting